 - Island Breeze luau at the Courtyard King Kamehamehaʻs Kona Beach Hotel.

-One of the top things to do on the Big Island is a ziplining adventure.
-Soar through the most scenic landscapes of the island, over verdant valleys and past roaring waterfalls.
+One of the more unusual things to do on the Big Island is a ziplining adventure.
+Soar through the most scenic landscapes of the Big Island, over verdant valleys and past roaring waterfalls.
 Zipline your way from one viewing platform to another while taking in the unspoiled canopy views.

 Tour suggestions: